mamonu/libGravity/README.md

 # Sitka Instruments Gravity Firmware Abstraction

-This library helps make writing firmware easier by abstracting away the initialization and peripheral interactions.
+This library helps make writing firmware for the [Sitka Instruments Gravity](https://sitkainstruments.com/gravity/) eurorack module easier by abstracting away the initialization and peripheral interactions.
 Now your firmware code can just focus on the logic and behavior of the app, and keep the low level code neatly tucked away in this library.

+The latest releases of all Sitka Instruments Gravity firmware builds can be found on the [Updater](https://sitkainstruments.com/gravity/updater/) page.
+You can use this page to flash the latest build directly to the Arduino Nano on the back of your module.

 ## Installation